FabianoEger/tago-documentation/analysis.rst

  email.send(email_scope, function(error, result){
   console.log(result);
  });
- //-> Will return success or failure of the email send.
+ //-> It will return success or failure of the email send.

 *******************
 Internal Variables